It’s not JUST a photo contest…your pictures help us spread our message.

 Photos should be in JPEG or TIFF format and at least 300 dpi.
 Larger file sizes means prettier pictures!

 Submissions are limited to 6 per photographer.

 Photos will be judged twice.
-Once by the online community and once again by popular vote at the November 2016 Symposium in the Sierras.
+Once by the online community, and once again by popular vote at the 2018 Cal-IPC Symposium, Nov.
+7-10.
 To avoid voter bias at the Symposium, please do not include watermarks on your photo submissions.